konstantintutsch/website/_posts/2023-09-14-selfhosting-hardware.md

 ---
 layout: post
-image: RaspberryPi_Horizontal.jpg
+image: RaspberryPi_Horizontal.webp
 title: "Selfhosting and Hardware"
 description: This post is just a boring list of which devices I use, what software runs on them and how exactly I host the services.
 ---

 {% include heading.html level=3 text="Selfhosting" %}

-{% include image.html file="RaspberryPi_Horizontal.jpg" alt="A Raspberry Pi on top of a tiny wooden tower in a white box.
+{% include image.html file="RaspberryPi_Horizontal.webp" alt="A Raspberry Pi on top of a tiny wooden tower in a white box.
 A SSD is connected via USB-A 3.
 Ethernet and power (USB-C) are connected and go through the back of the white box." caption="This is my Raspberry Pi where it's all running on." %}

 Selfhosting is great!
 Not always.
 I really like selfhosting, but it can be a lot of work and especially time consuming.